daianaghisio/AndroidApp_Buttons/README.md

 # AndroidApp_Buttons
-This is a small android app with 3 different ways to make buttons work.
+This is a small android app (Java) with 3 different ways to make buttons work.